 The Word Lab

 Young Writers Program volunteers attend trainings and build a special kind of camaraderie.
 All trainings are free.
-Volunteers must be fingerprinted and provide proof of a negative TB test before working in a public school classroom.
+Volunteers must be fingerprinted and provide proof of a negative TB test before working in the Word Lab.

 This is satisfying stuff!
-If you are interested in becoming a Writing Project Assistant or are a teacher who has a project in mind, please be in touch.
+If you are interested in becoming a Writing Project Assistant in the Word Lab, please be in touch.
 We’d love to hear from you!